midnight-mary/carpentries-collab-2023-11-16/episodes/episode 2_starting with voyant.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- load data into Voyant and perform inductive analysis
+- Load data into Voyant and perform inductive analysis
-- define key terms relating to textual analysis
+- Define key terms relating to textual analysis
-- identify affordances and constraints of a frequency-based approach to corpus analysis
+- Identify affordances and constraints of a frequency-based approach to corpus analysis

 ::::::::::::::::::::::::::::::::::::::::::::::::